JohnRSim/OCM-Social-Widget/README.md

 Coming soon where to add your IDCS and app details to enable authentication.

 # Deploy Headless
-In the dist folder add to the head or import and then reference the custom element Props info coming soon..
+In the dist folder add script to the <head> or import and then reference the custom element Props info coming soon..

 ```